marsdrums/test-tutorial/visual-quality/index.md

 Every object in nature has something we call mass—essentially, the “amount of stuff” that makes up an object.
 Whether it’s a tiny pebble or a massive mountain, each one has mass.
 And with mass comes a natural tendency for objects to either stay put or keep moving in the same way, unless something else (a force) makes them change their behavior.
 This is a principle known as inertia, part of Newton’s first law of motion.

-When any object with mass moves from a starting position to an ending position, it typically goes through phases of acceleration (speeding up) and deceleration (slowing down).
-This behavior happens naturally due to the forces involved in setting an object in motion and bringing it to rest.
+When an object with mass moves from a starting to an ending position, it naturally undergoes ***acceleration*** (speeding up) and ***deceleration*** (slowing down) due to the forces needed to start and stop motion.

-Imagine you’re pushing a car.
-When you first start pushing, the car doesn’t immediately go full speed; it begins slowly and gradually picks up speed as you keep applying force.
-This initial phase is called acceleration.
-It happens because the car’s mass resists sudden changes in motion (because of inertia), so it takes time for the car to reach its full speed.

-Once the car is moving and you want to stop it, simply stopping your push won’t bring it to an instant halt.
-Instead, you’ll need to push in the opposite direction (or rely on brakes or friction) to gradually slow it down.
-This slowing phase is called deceleration, where the car gradually loses speed until it stops.
-Just as mass resists starting to move, it also resists stopping; you need a force to counter its motion.
+Imagine pushing a car: it doesn’t reach full speed instantly but accelerates gradually, as its mass resists sudden changes in motion—a property known as inertia.
+Similarly, when you want to stop, the car doesn’t halt right away; it decelerates gradually, needing a counterforce (like braking or friction) to slow it down.
+This process reflects how mass resists both starting and stopping motion, requiring force to change its speed.

+How can we inject an acceleration and a deceleration phase to the movement of objects?
+We have three ways to do it:

+### Physics-based motion

+### Bend motion in the temporal domain

+### Filter motion in the freqeuncy domain

 ## Motion blur